pyember/ember/src/ember/core/config/README.md

 # Ember Configuration System

-This module provides a clean, minimal, and extensible configuration system for the Ember framework.
+This module provides a standardized configuration system for the Ember framework.
 It's designed to be simple to use while being flexible enough to handle complex configurations.

 ## Key Features

-- **Minimal API**: Simple, consistent interface with clear entry points
+- **Clean API**: Simple, consistent interface with clear entry points
+- **Thread Safety**: Thread-safe configuration access and updates
 - **Multiple Sources**: Load from files and environment variables
 - **Environment Resolution**: Replace `${VAR}` patterns with environment values
 - **Validation**: Type checking and validation with Pydantic